 Current Program Status

-- Investees are eligible to certify year round by accessing the “AI Tax Credit Investee Pre-Certification 2018-2022.”
+- Businesses (Investees) are eligible to certify year round by accessing the “AI Tax Credit Investee Pre-Certification 2018-2022.”

 Investee (Qualified Small Business) Requirements and Eligibility

-- Must have HQ in Colorado or 50% of employees
+- Business must be headquartered in Colorado or have at least 50% of employees in the State

-- Has been operating and generating revenue for less than 5 years
+- Operating and Generating Revenue for less than 5 years

 - Advanced Manufacturing

 - Energy and Natural Resources

 - A business/investee may have multiple investors, each of whom can apply for the tax credit.